 Welcome to The Loveseat.
-A free, live interactive virtual workshop that covers some of our hardest topics around our mental health, emotional wellness, relationship topics and much more.
+A free, live interactive virtual workshop that covers some of our hardest topics around our mental health, emotional wellness, relationship topics, and much more.
 This workshop is designed to provide you with education and tools specific to the targeted subject.
-In addition we are here to create a supportive atmosphere which allows you to learn from and connect with others that are experiencing similar issues.
+In addition, we are here to create a supportive atmosphere that allows you to learn from and connect with others that are experiencing similar issues.
 Here at N'Perfect Balance, we understand that not all issues require multiple sessions in our office, but that a little help from time to time can go a long way.
-So grab a topic, have a seat and feel the love.
+So grab a topic, have a seat, and feel the love.

 Sometimes we may notice that something maybe wrong or even know that it is, but we find it hard to address or help with some of the mental health issues we or our loved ones are facing.
 How do we start the conversation and face all the negative thoughts surrounding the topic?
 Find out in this upcoming Loveseat.